openlawlibrary/taf/specification/taf-spec.md

     └── branch1: m2n3o4p5
 ```

-The next revision of the authentication repository is then:
+The next version of the authentication repository, at the next commit, is then:

 ```markdown
 - metadata/